jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_17_1_1"></a>
 #### [↖](#4_17)[↑](#4_17_1)[↓](#4_17_1_2) Kinesis Data Stream
+* Enables you to build custom applications that process or analyze streaming data for specialized needs
 * Real-time data delivery
 * Streams are devided into ordered *shards*/*partitions*
   * Shards can evolve over time (reshard/merge)